MarchandMD/MarchandMD.github.io/2021/_posts/2021-12-17-Routing-In-Rails.md

 ---
 layout: post
 published: true # switch to true when I'm ready to publish this
-title: "Visualize HTTP requests through a Rails App"
+title: "visualize http requests through a rails app"
 tags: rails http ruby
 ---